gagacodes/Tamagotchi/README.md

 # Tamagotchi
-meg n gage get a pet the hard way!
+meg n gage get a pet

-A Tamagotchi pet made by drug induced psychosis
+A Tamagotchi pet made with a drug induced psychosis